 Projects in Development

-As the NSIDC DAAC develops new projects, this Web page offers a place for our users to find these new projects before they are fully developed and available through our Web site in the traditional way.
+This page offers a place for our users to discover new projects before they are fully developed and become available through our Web site.